 Taped on the campus of Central Washington University, the local television show "Arts and Humanities R Central" is broadcast throughout Kittitas County on KCWU-TV.
-Hosted by CWU Dean of the College of Arts and Humanities Dr. Marji Morgan, the program features interviews with Central Faculty, Students, and Alumni.
+Hosted by former CWU Dean of the College of Arts and Humanities Dr. Marji Morgan, the program features interviews with Central Faculty, Students, and Alumni.
 Please enjoy the shows and know that Arts and Humanities ARE central at Central!

 KCWU-TV Studio and Post Production work by CWU's Multimedia Technology and Instructional Support.
 Director Chris Smart.
 Camera Rick Spencer.
 Editing Rick Spencer.